sitiporn/DebiasNeuro-components/README.md

 ## Debias Technique on Training set

 1. PCGU : They used the same set(Winogender) to
-  1.1 find (calculate constrastive gradients) bias source by ranking gradients similarity 1.2 tune masked langugage models on
+  1.1 find (calculate constrastive gradients) bias sources by ranking gradients similarity 1.2 tune masked langugage models on
     advantage pair (a1):
      1. often coreferent